TinoN/lv-bootstrap4-template/README.md

 	$ php artisan serve
 ```

-*Any comments and questions are welcome!*
+*Any comments, corrections and/or questions are welcome!*